May 31, 2017 Ralph P

 Back office tools of the past worked to make the invoice paperless.
 The bane to AP, however, is the paper check.

 Until recently (in AP terms, that is) payments were tied to the paper check.
 That changed with the passage of the Check Clearing for the 21st Century Act in 2004, which severed the link between payments and paper.
-Even with a 13-year head start, though, AP was still living in the 20th century.
+Even with a 13-year head start, though, accounts payable was still living in the 20th century.

 Adoption hasn't been as swift.
-Maybe due to manual payments workflows, or simply, not knowing this type of automation is possible.
+Maybe due to manual payments workflows, or simply not knowing this type of automation is possible.

 But this could easily be remedied by asking a pair of simple questions: Is it automated?
 Can it be automated?